 The types of securities included in the investment portfolio of our captive insurance subsidiaries typically include U.S. Treasury or other U.S. government securities as well as corporate debt securities with maturities ranging from less than 1 to 10 years.
 These securities are classified as available-for-sale and are valued based upon quoted market prices or other observable inputs when quoted market prices are not available.
 The amortized cost of debt securities, which approximates fair value, held by our captive insurance subsidiaries is adjusted for amortization of premiums and accretion of discounts to maturity.
 Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized or until any unrealized loss is deemed to be other-than-temporary.
-We review any declines in value.
+We review any declines in value of these securities for other-than-temporary impairment and consider the severity and duration of any decline in value.
 To the extent an other-than-temporary impairment is deemed to have occurred, an impairment charge is recorded and a new cost basis is established.
 Subsequent changes are then recognized through other comprehensive income (loss) unless another other-than-temporary impairment is deemed to have occurred.

 Our investment in shares of common stock of Liberty International PLC, or Liberty, was also accounted for as an available-for-sale security.
 Effective at the close of business May 7, 2010, Liberty completed a demerger in which it was separated into two companies, Capital Shopping Centres Group PLC, or CSCG, and Capital & Counties Properties PLC, or CAPC.
 Liberty shareholders acquired the same number of shares of CSCG and CAPC as they owned in Liberty.
 Our interests in CSCG and CAPC are adjusted to their quoted market price, including a related foreign exchange component.
 On May 7, 2010 we owned 35.4 million shares of Liberty at a carrying cost of £4.52 per share.
 As a result of the demerger of Liberty, at June 30, 2010, we owned 35.4 million shares of CSCG at a carrying cost of £3.03 per share, and 35.4 million shares of CAPC at a carrying cost of £0.94 per share.
-The mark-to-market adjustment from March 31, 2010 through June 30, 2010 was a \$44.9 million decrease in the value of our investments in CSCG and CAPC was \$166.0 million and \$57.8 million, respectively, at June 30, 2010.
+The mark-to-market adjustment from March 31, 2010 through June 30, 2010 was a \$44.9 million decrease in the value of our investments with a corresponding adjustment in other comprehensive income (loss).
+The carrying value of our investments in CSCG and CAPC was \$166.0 million and \$57.8 million, respectively, at June 30, 2010.
 Our aggregate net unrealized loss on these investments was approximately \$8.0 million at June 30, 2010.
 The carrying value of our investment in Liberty at December 31, 2009 was \$290.0 million with an unrealized gain of \$58.2 million.